 - On the next screen, you’ll see a warning that converting your device to file-based encryption will erase all of your data and that the feature is alpha and may not work correctly.
 (When a feature is “alpha,” it means it is still being tested, and may still contain bugs and unwanted “features.”)
 If you have a backup of your device (you’ll need it to restore your data and apps), and you’re sure you want to convert your device’s encryption to file-based encryption, tap the “WIPE AND CONVERT…” button.

 5. Wait while your device is converted.
 It will reboot when finished.

 6. Restore your data and enjoy your device’s new file-based encryption.

 If you want to ensure that the information stored on your Android phone or tablet stays safe from prying eyes, encrypting your device is one of the best steps you can take to protect your privacy, especially if the device is lost or stolen.

-Encrypting your Android device covers the data on the device with a coating of encryption, rendering the information unreadable, unless the user enters their passcode or password, or unlocks the device using their fingerprint or other biometric unlocking process.
+Encrypting your Android device covers the data on the device with a coating of encryption, rendering the information unreadable, unless the user enters their passcode or password, or unlocks the device using their fingerprint or another biometric unlocking process.

 This is a security-enhancing step that all Android users can take to protect their personal data, and it’s particularly important for users that keep business-related information on the device.

-The encryption process is a simple, yet important way to keep your personal and business-related information safe from crooks, hackers, government types and anyone else that would love to see what you have stored on your Android device.
+The encryption process is a simple, yet important way to keep your personal and business-related information safe from crooks, hackers, government types, and anyone else that would love to see what you have stored on your Android device.